 Anida Ademovic was born in Belgrade, where she finished Third Belgrade Gymnasium.
 Currently she is studying Medicine on the Faculty of Medicine, University of Belgrade.
 She has been four times in a row on a Dean’s list, as one of the best students in the generation.

-Medical institutions will have opportunity to tap into the resources in pre-residency phase, through offering curriculum specific to the specialty needs.
+Medical institutions will have the opportunity to tap into the resources in the pre-residency phase, through offering curriculum specific to the specialty needs.
 By securing high quality mentoring program, medical institutions will develop ability to enhance attractiveness of residency in high demand/low supply areas of specialization.

 Serbian American Chamber of Commerce will enrich its network through sponsoring the program.

-The Serbian American Chamber of Commerce of Houston is a private, non-profit membership organization, founded in 2007 to develop business growth and economic relations between Serbia and the USA
+The Serbian-American Chamber of Commerce of Houston is a private, non-profit membership organization, founded in 2007 to develop business growth and economic relations between Serbia and the USA

 September 21, 2019

 The Downtown Club

 Lecture Series a night on “Immigration law in United States”